online-ml/beaver/README.md

 🔋 Batteries included: it provides basic infrastructure and monitoring by default.

-🐢 [Interfaces all the way down](https://vadosware.io/post/building-an-interface-with-one-implementation-is-unquestionably-right/): you can plug in your existing message bus, stream processor, model store, etc.
+🐢 [Interfaces all the way down](https://vadosware.io/post/building-an-interface-with-one-implementation-is-unquestionably-right/): you can plug in your existing message bus, stream processor, model store, etc. At least, that's the idea.

 ## 🤱 Getting started